Garrett Cooper Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.60 team ERA ranks 25th among all league pitching staffs.
+- The Cardinals' 4.66 team ERA ranks 25th across all league pitching staffs.

-- Cardinals pitchers combine to allow the second-fewest home runs in baseball (84 total, one per game).
+- Cardinals pitchers combine to give up 85 home runs (one per game), the second-fewest in the league.

-- His most recent appearance came on Sunday against the New York Yankees, when the left-hander tossed 4 1/3 innings, surrendering three earned runs while giving up seven hits.
+- The righty's most recent time out came on Saturday against the New York Yankees, when he tossed six scoreless innings while giving up four hits.

-- The 23-year-old has amassed an ERA of 5.68, with 6.3 strikeouts per nine innings, in eight games this season.
-Opposing hitters have a .299 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.